What Can You Eat As A Vegan?

 • store-bought vegan ice creams

-• store-bought vegan milk
+• store-bought vegan milk, such as almond milk

 • vegan cashew cream “cheese” sauce